Large Deviations and Metastability Analysis for Heavy-Tailed Dynamical Systems: Introduction

-At the crux of this study, there is a fundamental difference between light-tailed and heavy-tailed stochastic dynamical systems.
+At the crux of this study is a fundamental difference between light-tailed and heavy-tailed stochastic dynamical systems.
 This difference lies in the mechanism through which system-wide rare events arise.
-In light-tailed systems, the rare events exhibits the conspiracy principle where everything goes wrong a little bit at any moment.
-In contrast, the catastrophe principle governs the most-likely cause of rare events in heavy-tailed systems, where a few catastrophes (i.e., extreme perturbations) drive the system-wide rare events, while the system's behavior is indistinguishable from the nominal behavior most of the time.
+In light-tailed systems, the system-wide rare events are characterized by the \emph{conspiracy principle}: the system deviates from its nominal behavior because the entire system behaves subtly differently from the norm, as if it has conspired.
+In contrast, \emph{the catastrophe principle} governs the rare events in heavy-tailed systems: catastrophic failures (i.e., extremely large deviations from the average behavior) in a small number of components drive the system-wide rare events, and the behavior of the rest of the system is indistinguishable from the nominal behavior.

-\summ{principle of a single big jump.} As a preliminary version of the catastrophe principle, the well-known principle of a single big jump characterizes the fact that extreme values in random walks and L\'evy processes with regularly varying increments are usually caused by a single large perturbation.
-This line of investigation was initiated in \cite{nagaev1969limit,nagaev1978property} and extended in \cite{borovkov_borovkov_2008,denisov2008large,embrechts2013modelling,foss2011introduction}.
-The principle of a single big jump has been derived at the functional level for random walks in \cite{hult2005functional} and established in a wide variety of stochastic dynamics with dependence structures; see, e.g., \cite{buraczewski2013large,foss2007discrete,hult2007extremal,mikosch2013precise,mikosch2016large}. \summ{catastrophe principle} In contrast, the results for regularly varying L\'evy processes and random walks developed in \cite{rhee2019sample} embody the more general catastrophe principle at the sample-path level, addressing rare events that require multiple jumps to occur.
-See also \cite{bernhard2020heavy} where similar large deviation results were obtained under different scaling.

-\summ{challenge in our context: contraction principle doesn't work} In comparison,a the study of sample-path large deviations of stochastic dynamical systems, such as $X^\eta_j(x)$ and $Y^\eta_t(x)$ defined in \eqref{intro, def for X eta j} and \eqref{intro, def for Y eta t} respectively, is still at an early stage.
-The only result we are aware of is \cite{wei2021large}.
-Their key idea is to transfer the sample-path large deviations developed in \cite{rhee2019sample} for L\'evy processes onto stochastic differential equations through continuous mapping arguments.
-However, this approach does not work in general unless the diffusion coefficient $\sigma(\cdot)$ is held constant.